-Inhibition – The depolarization of axons terminating in target structure & there by these terminals discharge and release neurotransmitters.
+Deep brain stimulation brings about the depolarization of axons terminating in target structure & there by these terminals discharge and release neurotransmitters.
 A flood of inhibitory neurotransmitters may also be released by the deep brain stimulation that successfully shuts down neurons in the target structures.

-Deep brain stimulation (DBS) is done in patients with a variety of neurologic conditions such as:
+Deep brain stimulation (DBS) is now increasingly being used in patients with a variety of neurologic disorder such as:

 - Obsessive compulsive disorder

 It has been studied on an experimental basis for the treatment of diseases like Autism, Addiction, Aggression, Anorexia, Progressive Supranuclear Palsy (PSP) etc.